aostrega/opal-minitest/README.md

 `$ bundle exec rake`

-This will run all Ruby/Opal files ending in `_test` in the `test/` directory, after an optional `test_helper` file.
+This will run all files ending in `_test.{rb,opal}` in the `test/` directory, after an optional `test_helper.{rb,opal}` file.
 Try the example!

 ## Status

-Opal Minitest can do everything regular Minitest can, except parallel running, plugins, CLI options, and `#capture_subprocess_io`.
+Opal Minitest supports everything that normal Minitest does, except parallel test running, plugins, CLI options, and `#capture_subprocess_io`.

-All code differences from regular Minitest are documented with the label `PORT`.
+All code differences from normal Minitest are documented with the label `PORT`.